Saravanakkhumar/csk/TrackPDF/readme.txt

 3. if track pdf doc is input.

-4. if proof pdf option input is tracked tex source.
+4. if we choose proof pdf option, the input was tracked tex source.